Best Grand Canyon

 5. One-day Motorized Grand Canyon Rafting (Best Family Rafting Option)

 This is the only way to spend one day rafting whitewater rapids in Grand Canyon.
 There is a one-day flat water run just below Lake Powell but it doesn’t have any whitewater.
 Also, this trip is the most affordable.
-Depending upon when you go the 1-day motor will run around $386 to $429 per person.
-You can spend more for a helicopter ride out of the canyon and a stop at the Hualapai Skywalk.
-There is also no required hiking with this trip.
+Depending upon when you go the 1-day motor will run around $386 per child to $429 per adult.
+There is no required hiking with this trip but an optional side-hike to Travertine Falls.
 Conveniently, this trip is the closest white water rafting to Las Vegas.

 Some people say this isn’t the “real” Grand Canyon because it is below where many companies end there trips at Diamond Creek.
 However, the one-day tour runs the lower Granite Canyon of Grand Canyon passing the spot where the Powell Expedition in the late 1880’s decided to split because they were worried they would never make it out of the canyon!